 Open Listings can now identify homes for sale with architecturally-significant provenance!
-Buy one with us and get a 50% commission refund.
-Browse them all: www.openlistings.com/architectural Finding homes designed and built by A. Quincy Jones, Abramson Teiger, Albert Frey, Alfred Day, Anonymous Architects, Barbara Bestor, Bill Mack, Buff & Hensman, Calvin Straub, Chalfant Head, Charles Dubois, Clair Earl, Craig Ellwood, Dion Neutra, Donald Wexler, Earo Saarinen, Ed Niles, Edward Fickett, Eric Owen Moss, Finn Kappe, Frank Gehry, Frederick
+Buy one with us and get a commission refund of up to 50%.
+Browse them all: www.openlistings.com/architectural Finding homes designed and built by A. Quincy Jones, Abramson Teiger, Albert Frey, Alfred Day, Anonymous Architects, Barbara Bestor, Bill Mack, Buff & Hensman, Calvin Straub, Chalfant Head, Charles Dubois, Clair Earl, Craig Ellwood, Dion Neutra, Donald Wexler, Earo Saarinen, Ed Niles, Edward Fickett, Eric Owen Moss, Finn Kappe,

 Way less shitty Shitty Listings is an incredibly useful tool for real estate investors and renovators.
 It algorithmically scours the market for fixers, distressed properties, and residential investment opportunities throughout California.
 It finds listings the moment they come on the market saving you countless hours searching the MLS.
 Currently there are over 3,000+ active properties for sale and it adds 50–100 new listings each day.
 We made a few key improvements and further integrated the site with openlistings.